Drive Safe in the Country

 - Pay attention to the side of the road though.
 There might be a ditch or steep drop-off and no guard rails at the side of t he road, and you'll get seriously hurt if you drive into something like this.
 Only move to the side of the road if doing so won't put you in even more danger.

-- 8Keep driving.Don't take unnecessary breaks in the middle of nowhere.
-Only stop when you need to stop and turn off the engine to save gas.Advertisement
+- 8Don't take unnecessary breaks in the middle of nowhere.
+Only stop when you need to stop and turn off the engine to save gas.Keep driving.Advertisement

 Tips, Tricks and Warnings